openmm/openmm_workshops/README.md

 # OpenMM workshop

-This repository contains the materials for the OpenMM workshop delivered on 12th July 2023 after the CCPBioSim conference.
+This repository contains the materials for the OpenMM workshop that will be delivered on the 12th July 2023 after the CCPBioSim conference.

 The workshop consists of an introduction presentation, setup information, and a series of jupyter notebooks.

+The workshop will be delivered in person and on Zoom where demonstrators will be on hand to answer questions.
+The schedule has been sent to attendees.

+Only the intro slides are specific to the live course.
+The workshop materials are designed to be done by anyone at anytime!
+We aim to keep the notebooks up to date.
+If you have any questions, find any bugs, or want to contribute a new notebook please raise an issue in the github repository.

 ## Introduction
 This is a powerpoint presentation.
-The slides can be found in [./slides](./slides)
+The slides will be found in [./slides](./slides) once they have been uploaded closer to the event.

 ## Setup